Job creation urgent: Motlanthe

-Johannesburg - Economic trends and the experience of social dialogue point to the need to prioritise employment creation in economic policy, deputy president Kgalema Motlanthe
+Johannesburg - Economic trends and the experience of social dialogue point to the need to prioritise employment creation in economic policy, deputy president Kgalema Motlanthe said on Monday.

-He was addressing delegates from organised labour, business and civil society, academics and representatives of research institutions and multilateral agencies, attending the inaugural economic development conference convened by Minister of Economic Development, Ebrahim Patel
+He was addressing delegates from organised labour, business and civil society, academics and representatives of research institutions and multilateral agencies, attending the inaugural economic development conference convened by Minister of Economic Development, Ebrahim Patel.

 "In policy terms, the framework response to the global downturn agreed between the Nedlac constituencies pointed the way toward improved collaboration between stakeholders around economic development.

 "The question we now need to ask is how to sustain this kind of constructive and active solidarity.
 We need to reflect on and learn from our successes in this critical area of social dialogue," Motlanthe said.

 He noted that the conference came at a particularly important time for the global economy as the past two years marked a clear shift in international economic relationships.

 Motlanthe said on the one hand, the economic model in the global North led to a sharp economic decline starting in 2008, and continued instability since then.

 "In contrast, the global South saw a relatively rapid and strong recovery, led above all by continued extraordinary rates of growth in China and India.